jeffreyyoung/metabase_custom/docs/users-guide/11-metabot.md

 ### What can MetaBot do?
-MetaBot can show individual questions and also lists of questions that have already been asked in Metabase.
+MetaBot can show individual questions and also lists of questions that have already been asked in Plena Data.

 If you ever need help remembering what MetaBot can do, just type ```metabot help``` in Slack.